 Masters Degree in Operations Management: Program Overviews

-Read details about master's level studies in operations management.
+Get details about master's-level studies in operations management.
 Learn what prerequisites need to be satisfied, what courses are generally taken and what options are available for continuing education in this field.
-Also find out what careers graduates typically pursue after completing their studies.
+Also find out what careers are popular among graduates.

 Operations management programs require applicants to hold a bachelor's degree from an accredited institution and provide official transcripts from every university or college attended.
 Some master's programs also require potential students to submit a professional resume along with letters of recommendation.
 A foundation in basic business coursework is often required.